The best food markets in Syros - Citimarks

 Young, cosmopolitan and restless

-Syros is one of the most important trade centers of free Greece, and its population is a melting pot.
-A real panhellenic mosaic, where one could meet a person originating from Acarnania (note: a region in west-central Greece), next to a former citizen of Constantinople, next to a fellow from Tripolis (note: a city in the Peloponnese peninsula), another one from the Ionian Islands or Chios […]
+Syros stands as one of the pivotal trade centers in liberated Greece, boasting a population that mirrors a true melting pot.
+A genuine Panhellenic mosaic, where encounters range from someone hailing from Acarnania (a region in west-central Greece) to a former citizen of Constantinople, alongside individuals from Tripolis (a city in the Peloponnese peninsula), the Ionian Islands, or Chios, and beyond. […]

 Γεώργιος Ι. Μαζαράκης,